 It’s small wonder that the reader comes away with the impression that wizards are an incredibly ineffectual lot.
 Rowling never allowed them to be anything else.

 And at that, Harry seems only to have “solved” the problem of Lord Voldemort (or, rather, the Elder wand did it for him).
 At a glance, Hermione’s track record seems to be at least twice as good as his.
-Unfortunately, by this time it is hard to believe that Rowling planned any of this consciously, for all of her allusions to some “Master Plan”.
-I’m inclined to think it crept in while she wasn’t paying attention.
+Unfortunately, by this time it is hard to believe that Rowling planned any of this consciously.
+For all of her allusions to some “Master Plan”, I’m inclined to think it crept in while she wasn’t paying attention.
 For there certainly never was a payoff for the situation that she spent the first half of the series setting up.

 • • • •